094459/newsletter-oss-projects/README.md

 [bedrock-multi-tenant-saas](https://aws-oss.beachgeek.co.uk/3jx) In this repository, we show you how to build an internal SaaS service to access foundation models with Amazon Bedrock in a multi-tenant architecture.
 An internal software as a service (SaaS) for foundation models can address governance requirements while providing a simple and consistent interface for the end users. (#184)

+**bedrust**

+[bedrust](https://aws-oss.beachgeek.co.uk/3n1) is a demo repo from my colleague Darko Mesaros that shows you how you can use Amazon Bedrock in your Rust code, and allows you to currently choose between Claude V2, Llama2 70B, and Cohere Command.(#188)

+**bedrock-vscode-playground**

+[bedrock-vscode-playground](https://aws-oss.beachgeek.co.uk/3nb) is a Visual Studio Code (VS Code) extension which allows developers to easily explore and experiment with large language models (LLMs) available in Amazon Bedrock.
+Check out the README for details of what you can do with it and how you can configure it to work with your specific setup.(#188)

 **ecs-gpu-scaling**

 [ecs-gpu-scaling](https://aws-oss.beachgeek.co.uk/3mh) This repository is intended for engineers looking to horizontally scale GPU-based Machine Learning (ML) workloads on Amazon ECS.
 By default, GPU utilisation metrics are not part of the predefined metrics available with Application Autoscaling.
 As such, you implement auto scaling based on custom metrics.
 For NVIDIA-based GPUs, you use DCGM-Exporter in your container to expose GPU metrics.
 You can then use metrics such as DCGM_FI_DEV_GPU_UTIL and DCGM_FI_DEV_GPU_TEMP to determine your auto scaling behaviour.
 The README provides links to all the additional resources you need to get this up and running.(#187)